amrutakamat16/amrutakamat16.github.io/_posts/2017-02-18-sample-link-post.md

 ---
 2017-02-18

+<b>GOAL:</b>

 We started our discussions initially on state-full vs state-less architecture to solve the problem.
 Later, we discussed the centralized vs decentralized architectures.
 I was more inclined towards having a decentralized architecture as a centralized workflow would mean a single point of failure.
 Each architecture has its own pros and cons.
 It was a tradeoff between a centralized workflow vs dependent microservices.
 We had our discussions on the Apache Airavata mailing list and these discussions helped us reach a final conclusion of having a centralized architecture with a highly available orchestrator.

+<b>CONCLUSION:</b>

 Our final architecture makes all our tasks independent of each other and store the workflow logic in a centralized orchestrator (maybe graph database) which would be made highly available.

+<b>SUPPORTING DOCUMENTS:</b>

-We have made a wiki for each of these solutions with detailed explainations:
+We have made a wiki for each of these solutions with detailed explainations which also includes the architecture diagram discussed:

 * Proof-of-Concept Example : [Wiki link](https://github.com/airavata-courses/spring17-workload-management/wiki/Test-Example-&-Possible-Solutions)
 * A state-full design : [Wiki link](https://github.com/airavata-courses/spring17-workload-management/wiki/1.-A-state-full-design-for-workload-management)